google/truth/extension.md

         Users can statically import your method alongside Truth's `assertThat` methods.
-Static imports with the same name follow the same overload-resolution rules as normal Java overloads, so the imports can coexist unless in a file unless it makes a call that's ambiguous.
+Static imports with the same name follow the same overload-resolution rules as normal Java overloads, so the imports can coexist in a file unless it makes a call that's ambiguous.

         (If your users do end up with an ambiguous reference, they can instead use the `Subject.Factory` (`assertAbout(employees()).that(...)`) or use